Public involvement opportunities

-We will update this page with information about how to participate during comment periods and other activities, such as public meetings.
+We will update this page, as needed, with information about how to participate during comment periods and other activities, such as public meetings.

-After these documents are finalized, future public comment periods will be held to review the draft Interim Action Plan for the Study Area (Volume IV) and for review of legal agreements implementing the interim action.
+Future public comment periods will be held to review the draft Interim Action Plan for the study area and for review of legal agreements implementing the cleanup action.

 Community involvement is important during the cleanup process, and we welcome public input at several key steps.
 Public involvement can include attending public meetings, submitting written comments during public comment periods, and community education.